 2022 Contemporary Ballet Application Deadlines & Notifications

-Applications are reviewed on a rolling basis by Program Directors and School staff; with admittance status sent by email on a rolling basis.
+Applications are reviewed on a rolling basis by Program Directors and School staff; with admittance status sent by email on a rolling basis if spaces are available.

 - Clicking APPLY NOW takes you to Acceptd, our application portal where you will upload materials described below.

 - Review the Application Guidelines located there in order to submit a complete and competitive application.

 - Before submitting, review your work carefully, as only complete applications are considered for acceptance.

 - If you need any assistance, contact firstname.lastname@example.org.

 Footage must be of clear viewing quality and preferably shot within six months, or as recent as possible, prior to submission.
 Videos shot outside of a studio, perhaps in a home, garage, or other setting are fine.
 Media-enhanced, highly edited, or promotional type videos are not reviewed.
 Adjudicators prefer one concise video with a table of contents; multiple videos will be viewed if contents are properly identified.
 Use one of the following file types to successfully upload your video(s): MP4, M4V, AVI, FLV, MOV, WMV, MPG, MPEG, M2V, MKV, and WEBM.